-The Fund's overall risk management program focuses on ensuring compliance with the Fund's Trust Deed, the IM and the investment guidelines of the Fund.
+The Fund's overall risk management program focuses on ensuring compliance with the Fund's Constitution, the PDS and the investment guidelines of the Fund.
 It also seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.

 All securities investments present a risk of loss of capital.
-The maximum loss of capital on long equity securities is limited to the fair value of those positions.
+The maximum loss of capital on long equity securities is limited to the Fund's fair value of those positions.